nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Unassigns a `Vendor` at the specified `PERSON_NUMBER` such that the `Person` is no longer a `Vendor`. `Tasks` can no longer be assigned to this `Person`.
 * No tasks should be assigned to the `Vendor` before it is unassigned.
 * If the specified `Vendor` has tasks assigned to them, you can use the label `f/` to force the removal of the vendor designation and remove all tasks currently assigned to that `Vendor`.
-* A regular contact cannot have `Tasks` assigned them.
+* A regular contact can no longer have `Tasks` assigned them.

 Examples:
 * To remove a vendor designation from the first contact, enter the command: